Three Amigos: Plot

 Ned persuades Lucky and Dusty to defeat El Guapo and become real heroes.
 They try summoning a magical swordsman to locate El Guapo, but Dusty botches the ritual and shoots the swordsman.
-At his hideout, El Guapo prepares for his 40th birthday party, when he will accept a shipment of weapons from the German and then bed Carmen.
-The Amigos find the hideout by following the German's plane and swinging in from the outer wall with mixed results.
-Lucky is immediately captured and chained in a dungeon, Dusty crashes into Carmen's room, and Ned is suspended from a piñata.
+At his hideout, El Guapo prepares for his 40th birthday party, when he will accept a shipment of weapons from the German and then rape Carmen.
+The Amigos find the hideout by following the German's airplane and swinging in from the outer wall with mixed results.
+Lucky is immediately captured and chained in a dungeon, Dusty crashes into Carmen's room, while Ned is suspended from a piñata.

-Lucky frees himself, but Dusty and Ned are discovered and held captive.
-The German, having idolized Ned's quick-draw and gun-spinning pistol skills in childhood, challenges him to a shootout.
-Ned kills the German, and Lucky holds El Guapo at gunpoint long enough for Carmen and the Amigos to escape in the German's plane.
+Dusty and Ned are discovered and held captive; meanwhile Lucky manages to escape the dungeon.
+The German, having idolized Ned's quick-draw and gun-spinning pistol skills in childhood, challenges him to a duel.
+Ned kills the German and Lucky holds El Guapo at gunpoint long enough for Carmen and the Amigos to escape in the German's plane.

-Returning to Santa Poco with El Guapo's army in pursuit, the Amigos rally the villagers to stand up for themselves with their best talent, sewing.
-The bandits arrive and are shot at by Amigos from all sides, forcing them to retreat as El Guapo takes a fatal wound.
-The villagers, all dressed as Amigos, gather around him.
+Returning to Santa Poco with El Guapo's army in pursuit, the Amigos rally the villagers to stand up for themselves with their best talent – sewing.
+The bandits arrive and are shot at by Amigos from all sides.
+Most retreat as El Guapo and his henchman Jefe take fatal wounds.
+The villagers, all dressed as Amigos, emerge and surround El Guapo.
 He compliments the Three Amigos on their cleverness, then shoots Lucky in the foot before dying.

-The villagers offer the Amigos all their money, but they refuse it, stating, "Our reward is that justice has been done."
+The villagers offer the Amigos all their money but they refuse it, stating, "Our reward is that justice has been done".
 They then ride off into the sunset.